genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-24-pagination-in-android-room-database-using-the-paging-3-library.md

 ## Needed Files

-The first step to begin would to create a Room Database that will hold the data we will be using.
+The first step to begin would be to create a Room Database that will hold the data we will be using.

-To do this first create a `db` package, just to make things organised.
-Create three files in the `db` package:
+To do this, first create a `db` package, to make things organized.
+Create two files in the `db` package:

 - **`ItemDatabase.kt`**: This will be the actual database implementation.
 - **`ItemDao.kt`**: This is the **D**ata **A**ccess **O**bject(**DAO**) that will be used to access the data in the database.

-Then we make a the actual **`Item.kt`** data holder class inside a new package called `model`.
+Then we make the actual **`Item.kt`** data holder class inside a new package called `model`.

 We will implement these files in a short moment.
 These are the files we just added: